 Other Medical Benefits

 Because there is less menstrual bleeding when taking birth control pills, you are less likely to get anemia (low number of red blood cells, which carry oxygen from the lungs to the tissues).
-Birth control pills lower your chance of getting endometrial (lining of the uterus) cancer, ovarian cancer, and ovarian cysts.
+Birth control pills also lower your chance of getting endometrial (lining of the uterus) cancer, ovarian cancer, and ovarian cysts.

 What are the side effects of birth control pills?

 Most women have no side effects when taking birth control pills, but some women do experience irregular periods, nausea, headaches, or bloating.
 Each type of oral contraceptive pill can affect each woman differently.

 Spotting or Irregular Periods: Very light bleeding (you don't need to use a regular pad, just a panty shield) may occur during the first 3 weeks of taking the Pill and may continue up to 3 cycles, but this is not serious.
 If the bleeding becomes heavier (more than just a very light flow or lasts more than a few days), call your health care provider.

 Nausea: Sometimes a young woman can feel nauseated (sick to her stomach), but the feeling usually goes away if the pill is taken with food or with a bedtime snack.
 Sometimes a pill with less estrogen is prescribed if the nausea doesn't go away.

 Headaches: Sometimes, young women may complain of headaches when they start taking birth control pills.
 Most often headaches happen because of stress or other reasons such as skipping meals, not enough sleep, sinus infections, or migraines.
 If your health care provider thinks your headaches are related to the Pill, he/she may prescribe a different pill with a lower amount of estrogen or may take you off of it completely and watch to see if headaches improve.